cucapra/dahlia-evaluation/README.md

 ### Prerequisites

+Please install the following dependencies if you're not using the virtual image.

 1. Python 3
 2. Install JupyterLab with `pip3 install jupyter`.
 3. Install python dependencies with `pip3 install -r requirements.txt`